 You may have heard that ventilation in attics (letting your attic “breathe”) protects your home by keeping air circulating, preventing moisture from building up in the winter and allowing heat to escape in the summer.
 This isn’t completely true.

 The truth is that it’s only necessary to let build-up of moisture and hot air escape when it’s entering through cracks and voids in the roof.
 When moisture and excess heat can’t build-up, you don’t need to worry or let your attic “breathe”.
 With spray foam insulation, moisture and heat don’t have a chance to build up.

 Contact Your Attic Foam Insulation Experts in Chapel Hill Today!

 If you’d like to learn more about insulating your attic to create a more comfortable, energy-efficient home, make CBT of NC your first choice!
-Call us at (919) 847-7072 or fill out our online form to schedule a free no-obligation estimate today!
+Call us at (919) 847-7072 or fill out our online form to schedule a no-obligation estimate today!